 Apart from the obvious fact that the recipient of the director’s redundancy payment must themselves be a director, other requirements include a minimum of sixteen working hours per week as well as a length of employment for a minimum of twenty four months.

-This is primarily proven through the use of employment contracts or similar documents that signify the director is under the employ of the company itself.
+Marchford tells us that this is primarily proven through the use of employment contracts or similar documents that signify the director is under the employ of the company itself.

 How is Director’s Redundancy Claimed?